 Can I take my child out of school to home school?

-DON’T MISS THIS BECAUSE IT WILL GIVE YOU MORE DETAIL ON HOW TO START HOMESCHOOLING:
+DON’T MISS THESE FOR MORE DETAIL ON HOW TO START HOMESCHOOLING:

 How do I transition to homeschool?

-If you take your child out of school to homeschool, there are some important first steps you need to take:
+If you take your child out of school to homeschool, there are some important steps to take for midyear homeschooling and how to start homeschooling today:

 - File any transfer paperwork (if required).

-- Create an open line of communication with your kids and understand what they want to learn.
+- Create an open line of communication with your kids and understand how they feel about transferring to home school.

 - Start with a unit study.